 IEEE has specified eight stages in the documentation process, producing a separate document for each stage.

-According to IEEE 829 test plan standard, following sections goes into creating a test plan:
+According to IEEE 829 test plan standard, following sections goes into creating a testing plan:

 1. Test plan identifier